In this chapter, you will learn about:

 This Act, he said, "is responsible for funding higher education for millions of Americans.
 It is the embodiment of the United States’ investment in ‘human capital’."
 Since Johnson signed the Act into law, the government has renewed it several times.

 The purpose of The Higher Education Act of 1965 was to build the country’s human capital by creating educational opportunity for millions of Americans.
 The three criteria that the government uses to judge eligibility are income, full-time or part-time attendance, and the cost of the institution.
-According to the 2011–2012 National Postsecondary Student Aid Study (NPSAS:12), in the 2011–2012 school year, over 70% of all full-time college students received some form of federal financial aid; 47% received grants; and another 55% received federal government student loans.
+According to education.org, in the 2011–2012 school year, over 80% of all full-time college students received some form of federal financial aid; 43% received grants; and another 41% of students aged 15–23 received federal government student loans.
 The budget to support financial aid has increased not only because of more enrollment, but also because of increased tuition and fees for higher education.
-The current Trump administration is currently questioning these increases and the entire notion of how the government should deal with higher education.
-The President and Congress are charged with balancing fiscal responsibility and important government-financed expenditures like investing in human capital.
+In 2022, the government generally took an approach of increasing student aid through programs such as Pell Grant expansion, while also taking steps to ease student loan debt.

 Governments have many competing demands for financial support.
 Any spending should be tempered by fiscal responsibility and by looking carefully at the spending’s impact.
 When a government spends more than it collects in taxes, it runs a budget deficit.
 It then needs to borrow.
 When government borrowing becomes especially large and sustained, it can substantially reduce the financial capital available to private sector firms, as well as lead to trade imbalances and even financial crises.